NibiruChain/ts-sdk/packages/nibijs/docs/modules.md

 toSdkDec converts the input float string to an sdk.Dec.
 The maximum number of decimal places for an sdk.Dec is 18.
-NOTE: An error is console'd if more decimal digits are provided than the precision, 18.
+NOTE: An error is console loggedd if more decimal digits are provided than the precision, 18.

 ref: Reimplementation of cosmos-sdk/types/decimal.go

+Valid inputs must come in the form:
+(-) integer digits (.) fractional digits
+Examples of acceptable input include:
+-123.456
+456.7890
+345
+-456789

+CONTRACT - This function does not mutate the input str.

 #### Parameters